Write Three-Dimensional Stories by Mastering the Art of Subtext

 Week Two: Techniques to make your readers feel personally involved with your story

-Student feedback for Karen Albright Lin
+Student praise for Karen Albright Lin

 Karen Lin—you are freaking brilliant.
 Thank you for the in depth discussion of the non-fic proposal process.
 I can now nail this sucker and get it out :)—Deb Courtney